brandonpittman/use-idb-keyval/README.md

 # use-idb-keyval

-React hook to help you use IndexedDB as a drop-in replacement for `useLocalStorage`.
+This is a React hook to help you use IndexedDB as an asynchronous replacement for `useLocalStorage`.

-## Why ?

-`LocalStorage` is synchronous and has [performances issues](https://hacks.mozilla.org/2012/03/there-is-no-simple-solution-for-local-storage/). `LocalStorage` is also limited, only storing strings and does not provide a default mechanisme for serializing / deserializing your data.

 ## Usage